samirdanmari/samirdanmari/README.md

 - 👋 Hi, I’m @samirdanmari
-- 👀 I’m interested in java,Angular and GCP
+- 👀 I’m interested in Web-development  and GCP
 - 🌱 I’m currently learning Web application
 - 💞️ I’m looking to collaborate on Web Application and Cloud Computing
 - 📫 How to reach me ...IG@sameerdnmari, Twitter @samir_danmari